CHALLENGE + APPROACH

 I created a style guide to define our brand, messaging and visual language.

 The team's research informed my product strategy, design and overall user experience.
-Through interviewing bicyclist, I learned the challenges of first time bicycle buyers.
+I developed a site that provided our customer’s clients the comfort of shopping in a store but with the convenience of shopping online.

-These insights helped me establish guiding design principles, such as, our brand feels personal, like chatting with a old friend or our website feels effortless, like flipping through a magazine.
+Some examples of our guiding design principles: Our brand feels personal, like chatting with a old friend or Our website feels effortless, like flipping through a magazine.